Shift-Environmental/Rpanion-server/README2.md

 - **Higher System ID = Higher Priority** for fallback
 - When the active GCS disconnects, the backup GCS with the highest System ID takes over
 - A newly connected GCS with a high System ID will NOT automatically take control from an active GCS
-- Priority only matters when selecting a new active controller

 ### Example Control Scenario
 ```